patrickdoc/port67/Section2/12-pointers.md

 $ ./a.out aa bb arg3
 ```

-And `argv` would have needed 11 bytes.
-So there is no way for our index trick to
+And `argv` would have needed 11 bytes (still ignoring the `./a.out`).
+So there
-work.
-If we had `argv[1]` and wanted to move over 1 "string" length, we could
+is no way for our index trick to work.
+If we had `argv[1]` and wanted to move
-not find the first string without just looking for the first `\0` byte in the
+over 1 "string" length, we could not find the first string without just looking
-array.
-So this solution won't work if we want a reasonable way to access the
+for the first `\0` byte in the array.
+So this solution won't work if we want a
-different arguements.
+reasonable way to access the different arguements.

 ## Using Memory